Symptoms Of A Bad Engine Immobilizer

 How Does An Engine Immobilizer Work?

-You can think of a car immobilizer as a gatekeeper or sentinel.
+You can think of a car immobilizer as a gatekeeper or guardian.
 Its job is to watch for the signal that a friend is approaching and only let that person in if they carry said signal.

 In reality, it’s waiting for the presence of a key fob transponder.
 When you get in your car with a programmed key, the signals between the immobilizer and key have to match up.
 The engine is then allowed to turn over.